-Study 1 investigated whether a momentary adverse emotional state, referred to as ‘negative affect’ (NegAff see also Haney et al. 2023), and the level of unpleasantness of the event mutually influence the CS and UCS components of state self-compassion, in line with the predictions of the BCH model.
-It is important to distinguish this ‘negative affect’ from the DSM-5 personality trait known as ‘negative affectivity’ (American Psychiatric Association [APA], 2013).
-Our analysis accounted for inter-individual differences, daily contextual variations within individuals, and intraday fluctuations in these two factors.

 Method

 Procedure.
 In our study, we utilized an EMA protocol to evaluate momentary self-compassion and mood variations, with a focus on real-time measurement of affective states.
 Initially, participants provided informed consent, and those meeting the inclusion criteria attended an introductory session.
 Here, we administered baseline measures assessing Self-Compassion as a trait characteristic, levels of depression, anxiety and stress over the past week, and emotion regulation capabilities.
 These were measured using the Self-Compassion Scale (Neff, 2003), the Depression Anxiety Stress Scale-21 (Lovibond & Lovibond, 1995), and the Difficulties in Emotion Regulation Scale (Gratz & Roemer, 2004), respectively – for details, see the Supplementary Information (SI).
 Following this, participants were trained in using the m-Path mobile application (Mestdagh et al., 2023) on their smartphones, which was used for completing the EMA surveys.